kelvincodex/keshiecodes/README.md

-- 👋 Hi, I’m @keshiecodes
+- 👋 Hi, I’m keshiecodex
 - 👀 I’m interested in backend and frontend
 - 🌱 I’m currently learning javascript and php
 - 💞️ I’m looking to collaborate on open-source project
-- 📫 How to reach me whatsapp:07042199640 E-mail: MorahthankGod@gmail.com
+- 📫 How to reach me whatsapp: 07042199640 a -mail: morahthankgod@gmail.com

 <!---
 keshiecodes/keshiecodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.